 This is the second course in the series that studies the structure and function of the human body using the integrating principle of homeostasis.
 Metabolism of carbohydrates, proteins, and lipids along with elimination of waste products is discussed.
 Emphasis is placed on the following organ systems/topics: cardiovascular, lymphatic, immune, respiratory, endocrine, digestive, urinary, and reproductive systems as well as fluid/electrolyte balance, acid/base balance, pregnancy and growth & development.
-The course includes laboratory activities.
 This course includes additional clock hours outside of the classroom.

-Prerequisites: BIO1015
+Prerequisites: BIO1017 or sequentially with BIO1017